timescale/docs/timescaledb/how-to-guides/schema-management/about-schemas.md

 can result in significant performance degradation.

-If you are working with semi-structured data, such as readings from IoT sensors that collect varying measurements, you might need a flexible chema.
+If you are working with semi-structured data, such as readings from IoT sensors that collect varying measurements, you might need a flexible schema.
 In this case, you can PostgreSQL JSON and JSONB data types.

 TimescaleDB supports all table objects supported within PostgreSQL, including